AdaCore/training_material/courses/rust_essentials/090_methods_and_traits/04-deriving.rst

   **Manual** is for **Humans**

-    When formatting a string that a programmer will read (like :rust:`Display`), usually need a manual implementation to make it look "pretty"
+    When formatting a string that a programmer will read, such as with :rust:`Display`, a manual implementation is usually needed to make it look polished